ricardo0115/plastic-pdivgnn/README.md

 ## Dataset

 The full finite-element dataset (10,000 non-proportional loading paths, ~71 GB) is not stored in git.
-Regenerate it with `scripts/generate_dataset.py`, or download the archive (Zenodo DOI: _to be added_).
+Regenerate it with `scripts/generate_dataset.py`.

 ## Citation